osrf/gazebo_tutorials/hydrodynamics/tutorial.md

 Each submarine model has a propeller link.
 The yellow submarine has been designed to move forward when the propeller is spun.

 Drag out the left hand menu and select the yellow submarine model.
-Under the "Velocity" tab, give the `spinning_joint` joint a value of 300.
+Give the `spinning_joint` a small positive torque.

 [[file:files/leftmenu.png]]

-Wait for a moment for the model to accelerate.
-It will turn around, then start propelling itself at a constant velocity.
-When it hits the ground plane, it will bounce off and propel itself along the angle of deflection.
+The submarine will move forward as the propeller spins.
+If you increase the torque, the submarine will move faster.

-<iframe width="500" height="313" src="https://youtu.be/Y_y4iXy5YGk" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe width="500" height="313" src="https://youtu.be/aK8r-cnJip4" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Explanation